 Are you experiencing growing confidence to share Christ by walking intimately with him?

 _Dear Jesus, I don't want to just know about you...
 I want to really know you.
 I ask that you would increase my boldness to share how amazing your grace has been to me with others who need to experience it too.
 Amen.

-Look for an opportunity today to share how good God’s grace has been to you.
-Mediate on this verse to gain courage through the Spirit: “For God did not give us a spirit of timidity, but a spirit of power, of love, and of self-discipline.”
-(2 Timothy 1:7).
+Throughout this Day: Look for an opportunity today to share how good God’s grace has been to you.
+Mediate on this verse and ask the Holy Spirit to give you courage: "For God did not give us a spirit of timidity, but a spirit of power, of love, and of self-discipline" (2 Timothy 1:7).